 In the age of the internet, resources to book the perfect hotel room are better than ever.
 But with SO many choices and options between hotel booking sites, it can also be overwhelming.

 So which are the best hotel booking sites?
 Or at least, how do I book cheap hotels online?

-Back in the day – before Airbnb and Booking.com – we, backpackers, had to find an available room on the spot.
-While there is a certain nostalgia in roaming the streets of a new town with backpacks and sweat stains.
+Back in the day – before Airbnb and Booking.com – backpackers had to find an available room on the spot.
+There is a certain nostalgia in roaming the streets of a new town with backpacks and sweat stains.